 We recognize that in this rapidly changing world, preparing students for success means providing students with the ability to learn and apply knowledge in ever-shifting contexts throughout their lives, and a liberal arts education provides precisely this.
 Thus, whether they are continuing on to graduate or professional study, heading straight to a career, or looking for a service opportunity, our graduates have the abilities, skills, and knowledge they need to be successful.

-I urge you to explore our programs and visit to discover the outstanding facilities and natural beauty that set our campus apart.
-And reach out to us—we would love to tell you more about the possibilities available in our school.
+Whatever your interests, I urge you to explore Ithaca College and visit to discover the outstanding facilities and natural beauty that set our campus apart.
+And reach out to us—we would love to tell you more about the possibilities available in the School of Humanities and Sciences.

 MELANIE I. STEIN, PhD, DEAN, SCHOOL OF HUMANITIES AND SCIENCES